Unveiling Overlooked Performance Variance in Serverless Computing: Abstract

 \section{Abstract}

-Serverless computing is an emerging cloud computing paradigm, which allows software engineers to develop applications at the granularity of function (called \textit{serverless functions}).
-However, multiple identical runs of the same serverless functions can show different performance (i.e., response latencies) due to the highly dynamic underlying environment where these functions are executed.
-We conduct the first work to study serverless function performance to raise awareness of this variance among researchers.
-We investigate 59 related research papers published in top-tier conferences, and observe that only 40.68\% of them use multiple runs to quantify the variance of serverless function performance.
-Then we extract 65 serverless functions used in these papers and find that the performance of these serverless functions can differ by up to 338.76\% (44.15\% on average), indicating a large magnitude of the variance.
-Furthermore, we find that 61.54\% of these functions can have unreliable performance results at the low number of repetitions that are widely adopted in the serverless computing literature.
+Serverless computing is an emerging cloud computing paradigm for developing applications at the function level, known as \textit{serverless functions}.
+Due to the highly dynamic execution environment, multiple identical runs of the same serverless function can yield different performance, specifically in terms of end-to-end response latency.
+However, surprisingly, our analysis of serverless computing-related papers published in top-tier conferences highlights that the research community lacks awareness of the performance variance problem, with only 38.38\% of these papers employing multiple runs for quantifying it.
+To further investigate, we analyze the performance of 72 serverless functions collected from these papers.
+Our findings reveal that the performance of these serverless functions can differ by up to 338.76\% (44.28\% on average) across different runs.
+Moreover, 61.11\% of these functions produce unreliable performance results, with a low number of repetitions commonly employed in the serverless computing literature.
+Our study highlights a lack of awareness in the serverless computing community regarding the well-known performance variance problem in software engineering.
+The empirical results illustrate the substantial magnitude of this variance, emphasizing that ignoring the variance can affect research reproducibility and result reliability. \keywords{Serverless Computing \and Performance Variance \and Empirical Study \and Cloud Computing}